 If we have specific or particular needs, we’ll list them below.
 Please check back, frequently as the list will change as we move forward, Thank you for your many kindnesses!

 New members or interested parties are always welcome to join us at our meetings.
 However, because of the restrictions imposed by the pandemic, we may be meeting via Zoom.
 If you are interested in joining or if you have any questions, please call our hotline number (302) 236-9279, and we’ll be more than happy to introduce ourselves.
+We have openings on both our food pantry and our neighbor contact/home visit teams.
+If you are interested, we also need volunteers for our garden, furniture project, fund raising, and long term care teams.

 If you wish to contribute to our work by a check, please make it out to the Society of St. Vincent de Paul, and mail it to the Society at P.O.
 Box 879, Ocean View, DE 19970.
 Alternatively, you may use one of the special St. Vincent envelopes (with the tan stripe), now available at the entrance to Church or in your bi-monthly parish envelope package; and drop that envelope in any collection basket.